MonikaBarget/GeoHumTutorials/docs_en/Workshop_Maastricht_2025.md

 <h2>Case study 3: Maps as weapons?
 The 2023 Chinese "standard map" controversy</h2>

 <p>In 2023, China released an updated map during their annual “National Mapping Awareness Publicity Week.”
 This map, hosted on the Ministry of Natural Resources’ cartographic service website, extends territorial claims along China’s western border with India, the South China Sea, and Taiwan.
-The inclusion of a “ten-dash line” around the South China Sea and Taiwan further complicates maritime disputes.
+The inclusion of a purple dashed line around the South China Sea and Taiwan further complicates maritime disputes.
 The Philippines, Malaysia, Taiwan, India, and Vietnam have rejected the map, and international news services as well as NGOs have discussed the geopolitical strategy behind it.</p>

 <p>Simone McCarthy (2023), writing for CNN, discussed controversies about Chinese maps more generally and mentioned that a recent digital map used by Chinese web-services missed the country name Israel while the Gaza conflict is ongoing.
 In general, China is known to pay careful attention to their map production but also monitor how their territories are depicted abroad.
 M. Respinti (Bitter Winter) pointed out that manipulations of geography have real-life implications for human beings and should not be taken lightly:</p>